 Dr. Larry LAI 賴卓彬

-Honorary Assistant Professor: Larry holds a PhD in Political Philosophy from HKU.
+Part-time Lecturer and and Teaching Assistant: Larry holds a PhD in Political Philosophy from HKU.
 His dissertation focuses on how the concept of democracy is understood in the political theories of Xu Fuguan (徐復觀), Tang Junyi (唐君毅) and Mou Zongsan (牟宗三).
 He also holds an MPhil from HKU, a M.A. in Legal & Political Theory from University College London, and a B.A.
 (Hons) in Public & Social Administration from CityU Hong Kong.
 His major research interests include Confucianism, political philosophy and social ethics in general, whilst he has been teaching courses in varies subjects ranging from politics, public administration, international relations and political analysis, to social studies, social ethics, political philosophy and critical thinking.

 - "Mencius and the New Confucian Pursuit of Democracy" Book chapter in [(Dao Companion to Mencius)], Ed.
 YANG Xiao.
 Dordrecht: Springer, forthcoming in 2016.